Theprotocolwhisperer/Nft-Mixer/README.md

 Modify the file , to iterate to a directory instead of only give numbers -So this was made in a rush , so basically it changes all of the filename to the traits to make it work

+ ----Note---
+ This works directly calling the contract to have the random traits , there are many fast harcode but only eliminate the conditonals and it should work
+ With the token_traits of the contract.